dfinity/motoko/design/IDL-AS.md

   as ActorScript type `t1`; type-check `foo.as` as `t2 = actor { … }` and check
   that `t2 <: t1` (as ActorScript types).

-* Converting IDL types to Actorscript types
+* Converting IDL types to ActorScript types

   If `foo.didl` a textual IDL file, then